valentinajemuovic/banking-kata-java/README.md

 - Core Layer: Unit Tests targeting the Driver Ports.
 - Adapter Layer: Integration Tests targeting the Driven Ports.
 In cases of integrating with third-party systems or microservices, we use Contract Testing.

+As can be seen below, you can separately run these fast-running and slow-running tests.

 ## Prerequisites

 - OpenJDK 17